jaspector

 Monday through Friday, 8:00 AM to 4:00 PM, with 24-hour notice

-Typical inspection sequence: Public pages reviewed do not provide a complete universal inspection sequence; building and development documents indicate staged inspections for residential work and public works review where utilities or site work are involved
+Typical sequence: Public pages reviewed do not provide a complete universal inspection sequence; building and development documents indicate staged inspections for residential work and public works review where utilities or site work are involved

 No general public reinspection schedule was found on the reviewed pages

-Do I need a building permit in Ashland City, TN?
+01 Do I need a building permit in Ashland City, TN?

 The city requires permits for residential and commercial construction, decks, accessory buildings, driveways, grading, signs, pools, demolition, and related work.
 FAQ pages also state certain fences, decks under 200 square feet, and small detached accessory structures may be exempt.

-How much does a building permit cost in Ashland City, TN?
+02 How much does a building permit cost in Ashland City, TN?

+Building permit fees in Ashland City, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Public fee schedule reviewed does not show a universal minimum for all permit types; some permit types have flat fees.
 Fees are calculated as: Mixed.
 Residential and commercial permit work uses published flat or square-foot formulas in supporting documents and ordinance references.
 Plan check fee: Not clearly published on the main pages reviewed; some engineering and review fees may apply in developers packet materials.

-How do I apply for a building permit in Ashland City, TN?
+03 How do I apply for a building permit in Ashland City, TN?

-1. Confirm zoning and whether the project is permitted in the district.
+To apply for a building permit in Ashland City, TN, follow these steps: 1.
+Confirm zoning and whether the project is permitted in the district.
 2. Complete the applicable PDF application from the city forms pages.
 3. Email the editable form to Alicia Martin or deliver it to City Hall.
 4. Include supporting documents and, for homeowner builds, proof of ownership.
 5. Obtain septic approval from the county environmentalist when applicable, and pay county adequate facilities and impact fees for one- and two-family homes before permit issuance.
 6. Obtain any required driveway access approval.
 7. Submit for building permit review; the city states applications are reviewed and zoning interpretations are typically provided within 10 business days for interpretation requests.
 8. Schedule inspections by email or phone; the city states inspections require 24-hour notice and are performed Monday through Friday between 8:00 AM and 4:00 PM.

-How long does it take to get a building permit in Ashland City, TN?
+04 How long does it take to get a building permit in Ashland City, TN?

-What work is exempt from building permits in Ashland City, TN?
+05 What work is exempt from building permits in Ashland City, TN?

-How do I schedule a building inspection in Ashland City, TN?
+06 How do I schedule a building inspection in Ashland City, TN?

-Inspections can be scheduled via: Email or phone to city staff; the city states all inspections can be scheduled by email or phone.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ashland City, TN via: Email or phone to city staff; the city states all inspections can be scheduled by email or phone.

-Other cities in Cheatham County
+Other jurisdictions in Cheatham County.

-View all Cheatham County jurisdictions →
+All Cheatham County jurisdictions →